EmaFuma/reddit-client/README.md

 - React
 - [Redux](https://redux.js.org/) for better state control
 - [Reddit](https://www.reddit.com/?rdt=63887) - to get the data to use for building the UI

+## End Result

+To view the end result of the project follow this link: https://github.com/EmaFuma/reddit-client/tree/master/Screenshots